1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Tibetan Singing Bowl | Photo courtesy Goofoto

-Tibetan Singing Bowl Tone
+Tibetan Singing Bowl Fundamental and Overtones

 Pick Your Timbre

-Pizzicato violin
+Pizzicato Violin

 There is no specialized terminology to describe timbre.
 Instead, subjective terms from everyday language are used: dark, nasal, muffled, thin, rich, bright, etc.